npezzotti/DATADOG-APM-RAILS-SANDBOX/README.md

   c.use :rails, service_name: 'rails', analytics_enabled: true
 end
 ```
 *or*, from the home directory, run `cp /vagrant/data/datadog-tracer.rb <YOUR_APPLICATION_NAME>/config/initializers/datadog-tracer.rb` to copy it over from the shared directory.
 This file insturments your application to send traces to the Datadog agent using the Ruby APM tracer.
-It follows the following format:
+It uses the following format:
 ```
 Datadog.configure do |c|
   # Activates and configures an integration
   c.use :integration_name, options
 end
 ```
-In the case, we are naming the service rails and enabling App Analytics, but there are more [options](https://docs.datadoghq.com/tracing/setup/ruby/#integration-instrumentation) which can be added.
+In the case, we are naming the service rails and enabling App Analytics, but there are more [configuration options](https://docs.datadoghq.com/tracing/setup/ruby/#integration-instrumentation) which can be added.

 5. In `<YOUR_APPLICATION_NAME>/Gemfile` add the following gem: `gem 'ddtrace'` and run `bundle install`